dnmfarrell/berrybrew/doc/Berrybrew API.md

 Using the registry, retrieves the current Machine (System) `PATH` environment variable.
 Using the registry ensures we have the most current data, even if the current shell has not yet been updated.

 Does not expand any variable-based `PATH` entries on extraction.

+#### PathGetUsr

+    private static string PathGetUsr()

+    return: String containing the currently logged in user's PATH environment variable

+Fetches and returns a string containing the currently logged in user's `PATH` environment variable.

+Does not expand any variable-based `PATH` entries on extraction.